albert-carreras/habby-web/docs/features/customization.md

 ## Overview

-Habby offers extensive customization options to enhance user experience and accessibility.
+habby offers extensive customization options to enhance user experience and accessibility.
 This includes theme selection, language preferences, and various settings to make the app more personal and usable.

 ## Features